AA/PPS No. 04.01.40 (7.05)

 Sr. Reviewer: Provost and Vice President for Academic Affairs

 Faculty members and administrators have a right to expect that workloads will be distributed equitably and carried out efficiently and effectively.
-The purpose of this PPS is to define the way in which faculty members’ workloads are determined and monitored.
+The purpose of this policy is to define the way in which faculty members’ workloads are determined and monitored.

 Faculty – any individuals having an academic appointment, regardless of the source of funding or assignment.
-Graduate/doctoral instructional assistants and graduate/doctoral teaching assistants are treated as faculty, and reported to the Coordinating Board on the Faculty Report (CBM 008).
+Graduate/doctoral instructional assistants and graduate/doctoral teaching assistants are treated as faculty, and reported to the THECB on the Faculty Report (CBM 008).

 Academic Unit – a department or school residing within a college or a degree program having a program director who reports to the college dean.